 There are two possible merge methods available for merge policies.
 Each of these methods are summarized below with additional details provided in the sections that follow:

 As profile records are ingested into Experience Platform, a system timestamp is obtained at the time of ingestion and added to the record.
 When Timestamp ordered is selected as the merge method for a merge policy, profiles are merged based on the system timestamp.
 In other words, merging is done based on the timestamp for when the record was ingested into Platform.

 Occasionally there may be use cases where it is necessary to supply a custom timestamp and have the merge policy honor the custom timestamp rather than the system timestamp.
 Examples of this include backfilling data or ensuring the correct order of events if records are ingested out of order.

-In order to use a custom timestamp, the External Source System Audit Details Mixin must be added to your Profile schema.
+In order to use a custom timestamp, the External Source System Audit Details schema field group must be added to your Profile schema.
 Once added, the custom timestamp can be populated using the

 lastUpdatedDate field.
 When a record is ingested with the